 Approached through ‘Inspiring Governance’ website, Palak is an HR manager working for a national construction company with an MA in HR Management and some CIPD certification.
 She is experienced in legal and financial matters.
 Palak’s first degree is a Bachelor of Commerce (accounts degree) from Gujarat University, India.
 (Lead governor: Governor skills & CPD)

-An Old Dane (and School Council member), Camilla is a Senior Associate Solicitor at Blaser Mills Law, a law firm based in Rickmansworth.
+An Old Dane (and School Council member), Camilla is a solicitor and Head of the Wills, Probate and Life Planning department at Lennons Solicitors in Chesham.
 As well as legal experience, Camilla is interested in supporting female achievement.
 She has been involved in some voluntary work linked to her profession and in building financial awareness.
-(Lead governor: SEND – to shadow CS).
+(Lead governor: SEND)

 Mrs Aideen Ward